The Importance of Online Reputation Management (ORM)

 - Employ a third party online reputation management company for paid removal assistance.

-- Dilute the impact from negativity by improving your SEO through targeted search results.
+- Dilute the impact of negativity by improving your SEO through targeted search results.

 - Develop and optimise your branded content by employing a content marketer through online reputation management (ORM) or other means.
 When an ORM company is employed, they analyse user intent and what constitutes a positive or negative result on a website.
 If the positive results can be raised, ultimately the negative results will have less consequence.